tymeart/moosic/log.md

 My thoughts and struggles while building this project.

+### April 5th, 2018
+With help, I set up basic action and reducer to store the access token being returned from Spotify as well as the user status (logged in or not).
+It was suggested that I create an intermediary component to redirect to when the user clicks on the login button and after Spotify returns an access token.
+I'm still trying to figure out how to redirect with React Router so hitting the home page will redirect to /login if the user is not logged in.

 ### April 3rd, 2018
 I discovered that one of the alternative auth flows Spotify has is the implicit grant flow, which doesn't require a secret key.
 It's about one step simpler than the authorization code flow that I was trying to implement, so things are a bit simpler now.
 I'm still trying to figure out how to redirect using React Router though.